QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 +++

-### Demand Curve Implied by Constrained Utility Maximization
+### Demand curve implied by constrained utility maximization

 For now, we assume that the budget constraint is {eq}`eq:old2`.